-Generally yes!
+Generally, yes.
 The area to be filled or covered should be excavated to the depth or thickness of the proposed fill material if it would change drainage conditions.
 The excavated material can be hauled off or used for mound building (landscaping) in other parts of the yard as long as:

-- the mound doesn't cause water to drain directly onto the house; - the mound doesn't prevent water from draining away from the house; and - the total storage capacity of any depressed storage area is maintained.
+- the mound does not cause water to drain directly onto the house; - the mound does not prevent water from draining away from the house; and - the total storage capacity of any depressed storage area is maintained.